OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: OLKAVS Dataset

-Five different views were simultaneously recorded by GoPro Hero7 cameras.
-We attached a Tablet PC with cameras for script prompts. \Cref{fig:viewsample} shows two different types of recorded views, cross views (frontal, up, down, left, and right) and diagonal views (frontal, upper left, upper right, lower left, and lower right).
-Different from pre-existing datasets \cite{anina2015ouluvs2,chung2017profile,jo2000collection} that only consider horizontal views, i.e., left, frontal, and right, OLKAVS dataset also considers the vertical variants, i.e., upper left, upper center, upper right, lower left, lower center, and lower right.
+Each utterance was recorded from five different views simultaneously by GoPro Hero7 cameras.
+As shown in \Cref{fig:viewsample}, the captured views comprise two types of recorded views: cross views (frontal, up, down, left, and right) and diagonal views (frontal, upper left, upper right, lower left, and lower right).
+Notably, the frontal view is present in both categories.
+Unlike prior datasets \cite{anina2015ouluvs2,chung2017profile,jo2000collection} that only consider horizontal views, i.e., left, frontal, and right, OLKAVS dataset also considers the vertical variants, i.e., upper left, upper center, upper right, lower left, lower center, and lower right.